Carya myristiciformis: Sapling and pole stages to maturity

 Pure stands of nutmeg hickory probably do not exist, and no volume figures are available.
 Logs and lumber from merchantable nutmeg hickory are sold mixed with other hickories.

 Rooting Habit- Nutmeg hickory has a strongly developed taproot, especially on well-drained soil.
 Seedlings of hickory quickly develop a heavy taproot and fine lateral roots.
 During the pole stage, a robust, spreading lateral root system is developed.

 Nutmeg hickory is classed as intolerant of shade.
 It is intolerant as a mature tree, but tolerant in the seedling and sapling stage during which it may survive for a long time in the understory and then respond to release.
 Any partial cutting system that removes larger, faster-growing competition encourages nutmeg hickory.

 Fire damages hickory of all ages.
 A light burn kills the tops of seedlings and saplings; a more intense fire wounds larger trees and provides entry for butt-rotting fungi.

 Several insects attack hickory but rarely become epidemic.
 The forest tent caterpillar (Malacosoma disstria), walnut caterpillar (Datana integerrima), and walkingstick (Diapheromera femorata) may defoliate individual trees or limbs.
 Sucking insects, including aphids (Monellia spp.), feed on the underside of leaves, causing them to curl and drop prematurely.
 The twig girdler (Oncideres cingulata) may seriously prune seedlings and even large trees by girdling the terminal and branches.
 The hickory bark beetle (Scolytus quadrispinosus) can be troublesome during dry years and periods of stress.

-The ambrosia beetle (Platypus spp. and Xyleborus spp.) and powderpost beetles (Lyctus spp. and Xylobiops basilaris) often cause economic damage to logs and lumber during storage and air-drying.
+Ambrosia beetles (Platypus spp. and Xyleborus spp.) and powderpost beetles (Lyctus spp. and Xylobiops basilaris) often cause economic damage to logs and lumber during storage and air-drying.

 No important diseases of hickory other than a number of wood rots have been reported.
 Bird peck defect, caused by the yellow-bellied sapsucker, is common and serious in nutmeg hickory.